 Do you have an extra hour?

 This is a task that must be done on a regular basis, lest one plans on growing an assortment of invasive species in their shower.
-But like the keychain conundrum, it’s often complicated by a) the ridiculous metal rings that have to be opened and closed and b) the fact that I’m me.
+But it’s often complicated by a) the ridiculous metal rings that have to be opened and closed and b) the fact that I’m me.

 It starts with the purchase of the $5 vinyl liner from Target, simply because I’m fancy, and then the placement of the packaged liner on the counter for at least two weeks while I muster up the motivation to enter into this bathroom battle.